 Explore Yoga Sol

 The Yoga Sol team believes that by practicing yoga regularly, one's physical, mental, and spiritual health can be greatly enhanced, creating a powerful radiance that transforms individuals and communities.

 Yoga Sol is an innovative yoga studio committed to making yoga accessible to all by creating a meaningful community of passionate yogis.
-The studio, with a team of more than 30 teachers who offer over 30 weekly classes on a pay-what-you-can basis, serves more than 1000 practitioners per month.
-Yoga Sol is funded entirely though student donations (suggested donation $10) and provides an alternative to corporate studios where cost can be significant barrier.
+The studio, with a team of more than 30 teachers offers over 30 weekly classes on a pay-what-you-can basis and serves more than 1000 practitioners per month.
+Yoga Sol is funded entirely through student donations (suggested donation $10) and provides an alternative to corporate studios where cost can be significant barrier.
 Yoga is a $27 billion industry and in Minneapolis, rates often run as high as $20 per class.
 The studio opened its doors on May 1, 2012 and is connected to a larger movement of donation-based studios across the country.

 The studio provides the opportunity for both teachers and students to get back to what yoga is all about: the collective spirit.
-Teachers at Yoga Sol are committed to building a more vibrant community and are encouraged to be creative, think outside the box, and experiment with new teaching methods to attract students to their classes.
-So far, the rapidly growing list of experiments includes a David Bowie-themed class on the rocker's recent birthday, regular yoga to live music, monthly happy hours, open-house tea tastings, and a pizza party.
+Teachers at Yoga Sol are committed to building a more vibrant community and are encouraged to be creative, think outside the box, and experiment with new teaching methods.
+So far, the rapidly growing list of experiments includes a David Bowie-themed class on the rocker's recent birthday, regular yoga to live music, monthly happy hours, open-house tea tastings, pizza parties, and workshops.

 Founders Flor and Peter Frey, a husband and wife team, provide the strategic direction for the social enterprise, applying the same level of intention and consciousness to their business as yoga requires of its practitioners.
 So far, the experiment is working.